pritu6841/meetkats_website/README.md

-Here's a comprehensive README.md documentation for your MeetKats project:

 # MeetKats - Social Portfolio Platform

 MeetKats is a modern social platform where professionals can connect, share achievements, collaborate on projects, and build their digital portfolio.